AEP Ohio's electric security plan IV

 The PUCO approved AEP Ohio’s first ESP in March 2009, setting gradual increases for the base price of electric generation through December 2011.

 In 2012, the PUCO approved AEP Ohio’s second ESP, in effect until May 31, 2015.
-The second ESP brought AEP Ohio’s standard service offer (SSO) load to be fully provided through competitive auctions.
+The second ESP brought AEP Ohio’s SSO load to be fully provided through competitive auctions.
 The second ESP also directed AEP Ohio to separate its generation assets from its distribution business.

 In November 2016, AEP Ohio filed a proposal to modify and extend its third ESP by six years.